Nova Scotia Auto Insurance Requirements

 Several government agencies have partnered together to improve road safety in Nova Scotia at the provincial level.
 This responsibility is mainly shared between the department of transportation and infrastructural renewal together with Service Nova Scotia and Municipal Relations.
 They deliver road safety programs effectively for better traffic control.
 The province also reports road safety events for monitoring purposes.
 Federal reports are also produced to look at existing road issues in the province.
 This helps to provide solutions by improving Nova Scotia road structure and development.

 Nova Scotia Traffic Safety Plan

-The province of Nova Scotia has proposed a 5-year plan for improvement of road safety.
+The province of Nova Scotia has proposed a 5-year plan for the improvement of road safety.
 This plan will manage the repairs and maintenance of 23000 km of highways and roads along with 4100 bridges.
-The province has expensed over $455 million over the past two years for improving major highway structure.
-Major road projects, pavement, bridge replacements will be taken care and needs to be reviewed over next 5 years.
+The province has expensed over $455 million over the past two years for improving major highway structures.
+Major road projects, pavement, bridge replacements will be taken care of and need to be reviewed over the next 5 years.